Muhannad-Qaiconie/SEO-Checklist/README.md

-In this repository you will find the SEO Cheklist Template.
-Why did I create this spreadsheet?
-It is for a workshop the students are working on during the Marketing Analytics Bootcamp at WBS CODING SCHOOL.
+In this repository you will find the SEO Cheklist Template, created for a workshop the students are working on during the Marketing Analytics Bootcamp at WBS CODING SCHOOL.